Earlier this month, Scotland hosted the Ethical Finance Summit organised by the Global

 investment programme, estimated to be worth £3 billion over a three-year period

-providing capital to local authorities and third sector organisations committed developing
+providing capital to local authorities and third sector organisation committed developing

 projects to help the country achieve a net-zero economy by 2045.